WordPress/gutenberg/packages/e2e-test-utils/README.md

 ### enablePageDialogAccept

-Enables event listener which auto-accepts all dialogs on th page.
+Enables event listener which auto-accepts all dialogs on the page.

 ### enablePrePublishChecks